-The focus of your role would be to provide support to service users, empowering them to address short and long term challenges, reducing problems and risks and in some cases, helping to make sure that children can remain with their family.
+The focus of your role is to provide support to service users, empowering them to address various challenges, reducing problems and risks and, in some cases, helping to make sure that children can remain with their family.

-- family intervention officers;
+- family intervention officer

-- family outreach officers;
+- family outreach officer

-- family welfare assistants;
+- family welfare assistant

-- key workers;
+- key worker

-- parenting support workers;
+- parenting support worker

-- project workers.
+- project worker.

 Families are usually referred to you by a social worker, and you may work together to assess and support the service users.
-As a family support worker, your role will vary depending on the needs of the family you are helping, but you may also have a specialist area, depending on your employer's focus.
+Your role will vary depending on the needs of the family you're helping, but you may also have a specialist area, depending on your employer's focus.

 The challenges faced by your service users could relate to:

-- behaviour and social interaction;
+- behaviour and social interaction

-- bereavement and caring responsibilities;
+- bereavement and caring responsibilities

-- domestic violence and abuse;
+- domestic violence and abuse

-- drug and alcohol addiction;
+- drug and alcohol addiction

-- education and learning;
+- education and learning

-- finance and debt;
+- finance and debt

-- housing and homelessness;
+- housing and homelessness

-- language barriers;
+- language barriers

-- marital discord, separation and divorce, including care orders;
+- marital discord, separation and divorce, including care orders

-- parenting skills;
+- parenting skills

 - physical and mental health issues, disabilities and learning difficulties.

-- helping children with learning and development;
+- help children with learning and development

-- Starting salaries for family support workers are typically between £17,000 and £24,000.
+- Starting salaries for family support workers are typically between £18,000 and £24,000.

 - Salaries for family support workers working as centre project and charity managers can be up to £50,000.